I. Getting Started

 - http://owl.english.purdue.edu/owl/resource/573/01/ - How to improve an essay with sentence variety and varied structure.

 Proofreading: These sites offer assistance in proofreading your paper.

 - http://owl.english.purdue.edu/owl/resource/600/01/ How to achieve clarity and to avoid the passive voice.

 III.
 Research and Documentation

-Web Research: These sites will assist you in finding information on the Web, in evaluating the quality of that information, and in citing your sources in a variety of documentation styles.
+Online Research: These sites will assist you in finding information online, in evaluating the quality of that information, and in citing your sources in a variety of documentation styles.